devonjones/openforge-tutorials/sets/paints.md

 * Finish: Matte

 Warcolours are a cheaper alternative to Scale 75 and mostly functions the same way.
 They come in 5 color sets from the darkest to the brightest for the color (say like red).
 I love my warcolours, but like Scale 75, they are not a good place to start.
 Warcolours have a gel medium, which makes them surpurb for wet blending.
 They have a high pigment density, so they can be thinned easily to make glazes.
 If you thin them a bit less, they can do very well as layer paints.
 Unless you are wet blending, they *will* need to be thinned, which is what makes them less appropriate for beginner painters.

+Like Army Painter and Vallejo, Warcolours does not sell a line of miniatures, they sell paint and painting accessories.
+This is nice because it limits the degree to which they are beholden to the needs of their miniature lines.
+It also means that Warcolours paints don't happen to have evocative names, which is kind of refreshing.

 References: